harshitpaunikar1/data-driven-aid-allocation-model/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2022-07-07 - Day 12: Polish wrap

+- Task summary: Used the last day on Data-Driven Aid Allocation Model to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+It was not super polished, just stable enough that I felt okay moving forward.